arrow_back

 Day 2

-Enjoy breakfast before departing Dublin, heading northwest through Enniskillen.
-If time allows, detour to Malin More and visit the small Folkpark in Glencolumbcille at the remote western corner of Donegal.
-Stop at the breathtaking Slieve League cliffs at Ti Linn, which rise 601 meters above sea level and showcase sweeping Atlantic vistas.
-Catch traditional craft in action at Studio Donegal in Kilcar, where skilled weavers uphold Ireland’s textile heritage.
-Overnight in County Donegal or Sligo.
+After breakfast, you depart Dublin and travel northwest, passing through Enniskillen.
+If your schedule allows, you can make a detour to Malin More and visit the small Folkpark in Glencolumbcille, located at the remote western edge of Donegal.
+Continue on to the dramatic Slieve League cliffs at Ti Linn, which rise 601 meters above sea level and offer sweeping views of the Atlantic Ocean.
+Later, you stop at Studio Donegal in Kilcar to watch traditional craft weaving, an important part of Ireland’s textile heritage.
+You spend the night in either County Donegal or Sligo.

-Donegal’s Tweed weaving has supported local communities for generations.
+Donegal’s tradition of Tweed weaving has provided livelihoods for local communities for generations.

 Meals: Breakfast